data-dot-all/dataall/pages/architecture.md

 ### Amazon OpenSearch
 data.all uses Amazon OpenSearch to index datasets information for optimal search experience on the catalog.

 - Amazon OpenSearch cluster is running inside a VPC and private subnets.
-- It is accessible only by data.all resources like Lambda functions and ECS tasks through security groups inbound rules.
+- It is accessible only by data.all resources like Lambda functions and ECS tasks thanks to enforced security groups inbound rules.
 - It is encrypted at rest with AWS KMS customer managed key (CMK).

 ### AWS Lambda OpenSearch Handler